 These accounts are pretty typical of what I’m hearing from job seekers, as well as from employees at companies that say they’re having trouble hiring:

 • “I’ve lost count of the job ads I’ve seen that want 5–8 years of experience (in a fairly unique field) but are only paying $17–18/hour in high cost of living areas and where the job is in-person.
-I imagine the employers […]
+I imagine the employers think […]

 Elizabeth Claire Alberts , Staff Writer - Mongabay